Parties are usually held for milestone anniversaries: first, tenth, fifteenth, twenty-fifth, fiftieth and seventy-fifth (congrats!).

 Send party invitations out three to six weeks in advance (even more if many guests will be coming in from out of state).

 Toasts always add to the festivity of the occasion.
-The host should be prepared to toast the couple and should invite others to do so.
+The host should be prepared to toast the couple and should invite others to do so as well.